zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 Dhamma is craving.
 'Terracida' is a ragtua, malicious decay, mohakera, Dynamics, Genesis Decay, Dawathy, Conservation, Discount.

-[APZ 108.3] (#apz108 .3) {#apz108 .3 .ref .apz} The mass of "Etitid”,
+[APZ 108.3] (#apz108 .3) {#apz108 .3 .ref .apz} The mass of "Etitid",
 Saws and Ethi (trickle), Ethi provoking Ethi, Exclusion of ETHI is an impeccable Nibbana.
-“There is no parable anywhere for a while.”
+"There is no parable anywhere for a while."
 'Someone 'means Nibbana.
 No parable is something to equate No 'something' is any place in education or
 There is no parable of the exteriorist or academic exterior—or home.
 Hence